MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-exacquireresourcesharedlite.md

 </li>
 </ul>
 Normal kernel APC delivery must be disabled before calling this routine.
-Disable normal kernel APC delivery by calling <a href="..\wdm\nf-wdm-keentercriticalregion.md">KeEnterCriticalRegion</a>.
-Delivery must remain disabled until the resource is released, at which point it can be reenabled by calling <a href="..\wdm\nf-wdm-keleavecriticalregion.md">KeLeaveCriticalRegion</a>.
+Disable normal kernel APC delivery by calling <a href="..\ntddk\nf-ntddk-keentercriticalregion.md">KeEnterCriticalRegion</a>.
+Delivery must remain disabled until the resource is released, at which point it can be reenabled by calling <a href="..\ntddk\nf-ntddk-keleavecriticalregion.md">KeLeaveCriticalRegion</a>.
 For more information, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff543219">Disabling APCs</a>.

 ## -see-also

-<a href="..\wdm\nf-wdm-exreinitializeresourcelite.md">ExReinitializeResourceLite</a>

-<a href="..\wdm\nf-wdm-exacquireresourceexclusivelite.md">ExAcquireResourceExclusiveLite</a>

-<a href="..\wdm\nf-wdm-exisresourceacquiredsharedlite.md">ExIsResourceAcquiredSharedLite</a>
+<a href="..\wdm\nf-wdm-exconvertexclusivetosharedlite.md">ExConvertExclusiveToSharedLite</a>